This post last updated on September 14th, 2022

 This surgeon apparently probes cases of hauntings, near-death experiences, and reincarnation.
 That, of course, is the Eastern mystical belief that we get do-overs and multiple chances to “get life right” and to ultimately “find God.”

-Or perhaps even become one.
+Or perhaps even become one according to some cults.

 Mankind has always searched for some evidence of hope that death is not final.
 I’m afraid that this show falls entirely short in finding that hope.
 Sadly, many viewers will be left with less hope and more questions than before.